Answers to common questions about eCredit:

 What if I decide to drop after registering?

-You may drop at any time, but the fee is non-refundable.
-Please email email@example.com to notify our program that you or your student needs to be dropped.
+You may drop at any time, but the fee is non-refundable if you don’t contact us before the start date.
+Please email [email protected] to notify our program that you or your student needs to be dropped.

 How much does it cost?